Smith Spectrum

 The Dee Glen Smith Spectrum is a 10,270-seat multi-purpose arena in the western United States, located on the campus of Utah State University in Logan, Utah.
 Best known as the home of the Utah State Aggies men's and the women's basketball teams, it also hosts gymnastics, volleyball, and other sporting events.
 The elevation at street level is approximately 4770 ft above sea level.

 In addition to sporting events, the Smith Spectrum is utilized for concerts, commencement ceremonies, and other special events central to the Cache Valley community.
 Originally known as the Assembly Center, the arena's first basketball game was on December 1, 1970, a 95–89 victory over Ohio State.

 It became known as the Spectrum within the next year, and was named for Dee Glen Smith, founder of Smith's Food and Drug, whose contribution funded a 1988 renovation that added new offices for the athletics department and ticket office.

-USU Men's Basketball
+Utah State Aggies men's basketball

 Since the Spectrum's inaugural 1970-1971 season, through the 2018–19 season, the Aggies are a combined at home.

 In December 2005, the Utah State Aggies played their 500th game in the Spectrum.
 In those games, USU amassed a dominating record of 398 wins and 102 losses versus its competition.

 Large crowds are another characteristic of the arena, as the Aggies have averaged better than 7,000 fans per game in 38 of their 42 seasons in the Smith Spectrum, and have averaged better than 8,500 fans per game every year since the 2007–08 season.
 A large part of the home court advantage comes from the USU student section, known as The Hurd.